ddev/ddev/docs/content/users/quickstart.md

         ### Git Clone

-        To get started using DDEV with an existing WordPress project, clone the project's repository.
+        To get started using DDEV with an existing WordPress project, clone the project’s repository.
 Note that the git URL shown here is just an example.

         ```bash
         git clone https://github.com/example/example-site.git